 The full moon hung low in the sky.
 Navarrete stood a few feet away on the rain-slicked Chinatown sidewalk, one hand shoved deep in one of the many pockets of her grungy trench coat.
 The other clung to a cigarette like it was a lifeline.
-While she was always trying hard to look cool and in control, Ash couldn’t help but note there was an undercurrent of desperation to everything Navarrete did, even idling.
-Right now, her eyes were roving around as if questing for something—anything—to latch onto.
+For all her streetwise swagger, there was an undercurrent of desperation to everything the ratcatcher did, even idling.
+Right now, her eyes were roving around as if on a quest for something—anything—to latch onto.
 The leg that bore most of her weight jiggled restlessly underneath her.

 “Karaoke bar and Asian fusion restaurant,” she drawled.
 “Beloved of The Whites; four-point-eight stars on Yelp!”
 She dropped and stomped out her cigarette on the pavement.
 Made for the door.
 “Let’s go, Daddy’s Boy.”

 It was rude that she called him that, Ash thought, and he didn’t know why she did it.
 But she was a pretty rude person in general, so he’d decided not to take it personally.

 He followed her inside, observed as she gave the name Mynsicht to the host, who then proceeded to lead them both past rooms full of mundanes warbling off-key renditions of cheesy pop songs, to one empty private room in the back—on the far side of which a hazy glamor-wall masked a curtained passageway from mundane view.

 There were underground magic venues all over Philadelphia, he’d long been aware.
 Most of them had mundane fronts.
 “Umami Boy,” apparently, was one of them.